Skip to Main Content

 Publication Date: 1992-08-26

-Lights On by The first definitive survey of works by the younger generation of Norwegian artists.
+The first definitive survey of works by the younger generation of Norwegian artists.
 Through the last decade we have witnessed a steadily increasing globalization of contemporary art.
 Norwegian artists are acknowledged as being part of a larger artistic milieu - a milieu in which they have become more visible and active participants.
 Among the artists: Jesper Alvær/Isabela Grosseová, Thora Dolven Balke, Siri Berqvam, Kyrre Bjørkås/Rune Andreassen, Ole Martin Lund Bø, Bjørn Båsen, Jan Christensen, Gardar Eide Einarsson, Ida Ekblad, Jan Hakon Erichsen, Matias Faldbakken, Jan Freuchen, Ivan Galuzin, Hjørdis Kurås, Ingvild Langgård, Jørgen Craig Lello/Tobias Arnell, Trine Lise Nedreaas, Martin Skauen, Eirin Støen, Stian Ådlandsvik, and Øystein Aasan.

 Call Number: 709.48109045 L626